-In general, the MDFPP31/WLANCEP10 has defined Security Objectives appropriate for mobile devices and as such are applicable to the TOE.
+In general, the MDFPP31/WLANCEP10 has defined Security Objectives appropriate for mobile device and as such are applicable to the Pixel Phones on Android 11.0 TOE.

 3.1 Security Objectives for the Operational Environment

 OE.CONFIG TOE administrators will configure the Mobile Device security functions correctly to create the intended security policy.